 Start your moon journaling by recording the date, the moon phase, and the zodiac sign for the phase (optional).

 - Record how you feel spiritually.
-How connected and intuitive you feel?
-If you meditate regularly, was it easy for you to “drop in” or did you find your meditation to be a struggle (this is always a good indicator of my spiritual well being).
+How connected and intuitive do you feel?
+If you meditate regularly, was it easy for you to “drop-in” or did you find your meditation to be a struggle (this is always a good indicator of my spiritual well-being).

 - Record when you start and end your menstrual cycle.
 You may also decide to notate what each menstrual cycle feels like to help unearth patterns.
 If you’re particularly in-tune with your cycle or trying to conceive (or not conceive!) you might also find it helpful to track your ovulation with the moon.

 - Note any goals, intentions, and manifestations you’ve initiated and when they manifest.
-New intentions are best to set on a new, waxing or full moon.
+New intentions are best to set on a new or waxing moon.